snnjnn/cuesix/conductor/product.md

 # Initial Concept

-A small Go service that compiles APISIX standalone configuration from CUE/YAML fragments, validates it, and triggers APISIX reloads.
+A small Go service that compiles APISIX standalone configuration from YAML fragments, validates it, and triggers APISIX reloads.

 # Product Guide: cuesix

 ## 1. Vision

 `cuesix` is a small, efficient Go service designed to streamline the management of APISIX standalone configurations.
-It acts as a robust automation layer that bridges the gap between configuration-as-code (using CUE/YAML) and live APISIX deployments, ensuring consistency, validity, and reliability.
+It acts as a robust automation layer that bridges the gap between configuration-as-code (using YAML fragments with APISIX-aware merge rules) and live APISIX deployments, ensuring consistency, validity, and reliability.

 ## 2. Goals